 As a human, I am limited.
 As an animal, I am boundless.

-In a big clearing, I catch sight of falcon, soaring with incredible momentum.
+In a big clearing, I catch sight of a falcon, soaring with incredible momentum.
 It motivates me to test my limits.
 Using my back muscles for more propulsion, I force out an even faster pace, eventually exceeding my top speed.
 I attempt to reach the falcon’s shadow, panting hard in the process.
 Without realizing it, I cross the border of our sacred land.
 Moments later, I run out of steam and tumble into a dinky pond.
-The impact shocks my core, but thankfully doesn’t do any damage.
+The impact shocks my core, but thankfully, doesn’t do any damage.